mthompson-lab/mthompson-lab.github.io/README.md

-# keedylab.github.io
+# mthompson-lab.github.io

-Welcome to the source code for the website of the Keedy Lab, located at the CUNY Advanced Science Research Center.
+Welcome to the source code for the website of the Thompson Lab, located at UC Merced.

 Technologies this website uses: